1. Description, Rationale, and Overview

 5.4 Therapeutic Alliance

-One of the most important aspects of the therapeutic alliance (TA) approach is the development of a cooperative relationship between client and counselor.
-Building a positive TA requires the counselor to start where the client is (i.e., to accept and work within the client’s frame of reference).
-This stands in marked contrast to traditional approaches, which demand that the client submit to the counselor’s (program’s) frame of reference as the starting point of treatment.
-For example, if the client at first minimizes the seriousness of his or her drug use problem or rejects the idea that it is a problem at all, the counselor refrains from accusing the client of being in denial (a tactic likely to heighten rather than reduce the client’s defensiveness) and instead asks the client to cooperate in a time-limited experiment (usually involving a trial period of abstinence) to assess the nature and extent of his or her involvement with psychoactive drugs.
+Suppose, for example, that the client first minimizes the severity of the drug usage problem or does not agree that drug counseling is necessary.
+In that case, the counsellor refrains from accusing the client of being in denial (a tactic likely to heighten rather than reduce the client’s defensiveness) and instead asks the client to cooperate in a time-limited experiment (usually involving a trial period of abstinence) to assess the nature and extent of his or her involvement with psychoactive drugs.
 Coerced or mandated clients pose the greatest challenge to getting a TA started.
-Typically, these clients appear for treatment angry, suspicious, mistrustful, and ready to do battle.
-Building a relationship under these trying circumstances requires a great deal of clinical finesse on the part of the counselor, who makes every effort to:
+Clients usually come to drug counseling angry, suspicious, and mistrusting.

 - Empathize with the client’s plight and the fact that no one likes to be told what to do.